 Protect Your Rights after a Motorcycle Accident in Florida

 Have you been injured in a Florida motorcycle accident that was caused through the negligence of another driver?
-Tania Rivas is a motorcycle injury lawyer in Lakeland who has successfully represented Florida motorcyclists injured in accidents in Lakeland, Winter Haven, Lutz and other central Florida communities.
+Tania Rivas is a motorcycle injury lawyer in Lutz who has successfully represented Florida motorcyclists injured in accidents in Lakeland, Winter Haven, Lutz and other central Florida communities.

 Depending on the circumstances in your case, we may be able to help you obtain compensation for damages such as pain, suffering, medical expenses and economic losses.
 Don’t put off seeking help — statute of limitation laws apply in Florida motorcycle injury cases.

-Contact the Rivas Law Group to schedule a free, no obligation consultation with one of our highly experienced Lakeland motorcycle accident attorneys.
+Contact the Rivas Law Group to schedule a free, no obligation consultation with one of our highly experienced Lutz motorcycle accident attorneys.
 In most instances, there are no up-front charges for our representation, and we only collect a fee after we win your case.